 \section{Related Work}

-As AI tools enter development workflows, understanding what drives developers to adopt or resist these tools has become a focal topic in SE research~\cite{russo2024navigating, bird2022taking, lambiase2025exploring, choudhuri2025guides}.
-Prior work has applied technology-acceptance models (e.g., UTAUT~\cite{venkatesh2003user}) to understand AI adoption, finding evidence that workflow compatibility and habitual use outweigh traditional factors such as performance or effort expectancy~\cite{russo2024navigating}.
-Trust has also emerged as a key factor, shaped by tooling capabilities, user dispositions (e.g., risk tolerance, technophilia), and expectations of control~\cite{choudhuri2025guides, johnson2023make, butler2025dear}.
+As AI tools enter development workflows, understanding what drives developers to adopt them has become a focal topic in SE research~\cite{russo2024navigating, bird2022taking, lambiase2025exploring, choudhuri2025guides}.
+Prior studies have applied technology-acceptance models (e.g., UTAUT~\cite{venkatesh2003user}) to understand AI adoption, finding that workflow compatibility and habitual use outweigh traditional factors such as performance or effort expectancy~\cite{russo2024navigating}.
+Trust also emerges as a key factor, shaped by both tooling capabilities and user dispositions (e.g., risk tolerance, technophilia)~\cite{choudhuri2025guides, johnson2023make, butler2025dear}.

-More recently, studies have shifted from general adoption to investigating task-level differences~\cite{khemka2024toward, pereira2025exploring, kumar2025time}. \citet{lambiase2025exploring} show that AI receptivity is higher for artifact manipulation and information-retrieval tasks, but lower in collaborative contexts.
-In SE, \citet{pereira2025exploring} observes stronger adoption patterns for code-intensive work, with limited use in creative aspects. \citet{khemka2024toward} report strong demand for AI in testing, debugging, documentation, and compliance, though these preferences were tempered with concerns about AI gimmickry and defects.
-Complementing these findings, \citet{kumar2025time} compares developers’ ideal versus actual time allocations in daily work and show that toil-heavy activities (e.g., documentation, environment setup) correlate with reduced satisfaction and productivity.
-These tasks are disproportionately seen as work to minimize, positioning them as strong candidates for AI support.
+More recently, studies have shifted from general adoption to investigating task-level differences~\cite{khemka2024toward, pereira2025exploring, kumar2025time}. \citet{lambiase2025exploring} found that AI receptivity was higher for artifact manipulation and information-retrieval tasks, but lower in collaborative contexts.
+In SE, \citet{pereira2025exploring} observed stronger AI adoption for code-intensive work with limited use in creative aspects. \citet{khemka2024toward} reported strong demand for AI in testing, debugging, documentation, and compliance.
+Complementing these findings, \citet{kumar2025time} compared developers' ideal versus actual time allocations, showing that toil-heavy activities (e.g., documentation, environment setup) correlated with reduced satisfaction and productivity.
+These tasks were disproportionately seen as work to minimize, positioning them as strong candidates for AI support.
 Collectively, this literature indicates that AI adoption is not a monolith; it is calibrated to the nature of the task.
 Yet it stops short of probing the psychological rationales that shape delegability.
 For example, why does coding count as ``ideal'' time, while infrastructure work or rote refactoring does not?